 When are avocados in season?
 In Mexico, always.
 Avocados From Mexico are available 365 days a year.
 It’s one of the reasons we’re #AlwaysGood.
-In fact, Mexico is one of the only places in the world where avocados can grow 365 days a year.
+In fact, Mexico is one of the only places in the world where avocados can grow year-round.

 There’s no better place for avocados to grow than the Mexican state of Michoacán, home to more than 40,000 avocado orchards.
 Michoacán is basically magic for avocados; it has the perfect balance of sunshine and rainfall that avocados love, plus rich volcanic soil in the ground that gives avocado trees all the yummy nutrients they need to produce the produce you love.

 But the real magic of Michoacán is its mountainous terrain.
 The orchards are planted up and down the mountainside at varying elevations, from 2,000 to 10,000 feet high.
 That’s a big difference in elevation, so each orchard has its own microclimate, and the temperatures vary throughout the year.
-The result is four unique avocado seasons, or what we call “blooms.”
+The result is four unique avocado seasons in Mexico, or what we call “blooms.”

 The orchards rhythmically bloom from higher to lower elevations and then back again.
 The four blooms have distinct characteristics from one another, meaning there’s a continual, uninterrupted avocado harvest throughout the year.
 Although the blooms overlap, there’s plenty of time for harvesting: Depending on the elevation’s specific climate, avocados that are ready to be picked can survive on a tree for up to six months.